Search Post on this Blog

 b) It provides equality of treatment under equal circumstances.

-c) Law should be the same to similar applications who are similarly situated
+c) Law should be the same for similar applications who are similarly situated

 d) The like should be treated alike without any discrimination